The Woman in Black (2012 film): Plot

-In the English village of Crythin Gifford in 1889, three young girls playing in their nursery notice a presence in the room; appearing entranced, they all jump to their deaths from the window.
+In Crythin Gifford village in 1889, three young girls playing in their nursery notice a presence in the room; hypnotised and entranced, they jump to their deaths from the window.

-In 1906, in Edwardian London, lawyer Arthur Kipps's son Joseph is born, but his wife, Stella, dies after childbirth.
-Four years later, Arthur is instructed to visit Crythin Gifford to retrieve any documents left by Alice Drablow, the deceased owner of Eel Marsh House, an isolated and desolate estate on the marshland, as a prelude to the sale of the house.
-Upon arrival, Arthur finds the villagers cold and unwelcoming, though he finds sympathy in wealthy local landowner Samuel Daily.
+In 1906, in Edwardian London, lawyer Arthur Kipps's wife, Stella, dies after giving birth to a boy that is named Joseph.
+Four years later, Arthur's firm sends him to Crythin Gifford to retrieve any documents left by Alice Drablow, the deceased owner of Eel Marsh House, an isolated and desolate marshland estate, before the house is sold.
+Upon arrival, Arthur finds the villagers cold and local solicitor Jerome unwelcoming, but wealthy landowner Samuel Daily is amiable.

-Arthur meets Mr. Jerome, who tries to hurry him away from the village.
-Undeterred, he travels to Eel Marsh House.
-There, he is distracted by odd noises, a bolted nursery, and a spectral entity in black funerary garb.
-He hears sounds on the marshes of a carriage and a screaming child but sees nobody on the causeway.
-He tries to alert the village constable, who dismisses his concerns.
-Two children enter the station with their sister Victoria, who has ingested lye, but she collapses in Arthur’s arms and succumbs to death.
+At Eel Marsh House, Arthur is distracted by odd noises, a bolted nursery, and a spectral entity in black funerary garb.
+He also hears voices, a screaming child and horse sounds coming from the marshes but sees no one on the causeway.
+The village constable dismisses his concerns.
+Two children enter the station with their sister Victoria, who has ingested lye, but she dies in Arthur's arms.
 The townspeople blame Arthur.

-That night, Sam reveals that he and his wife, Elisabeth, lost their young son to drowning.
-Upon Arthur’s return to Jerome’s office, he discovers Jerome’s young daughter barricaded in the basement.
-She angrily rebuffs his attempt to help her, as she, too, believes him to be responsible for Victoria’s death.
-Sam attempts to take Arthur to Eel Marsh, but a gang of local men try to block them.
-Victoria's father tearfully accuses Arthur of seeing "that woman" at Eel Marsh.
+That night, Sam reveals that he and his wife, Elisabeth, lost their young son and his friends to drowning.
+Arthur later discovers Jerome's young daughter barricaded in the basement for her safety.
+She too believes him to be responsible for Victoria's death.
+Victoria's father later tearfully accuses him of seeing "that woman" at Eel Marsh.